sirech/talk-applications-instead-of-libraries/presentation.md

 ???

 - This application started, as it often does, as a monolith written in PHP.
-- Things have changed in the last two years, and we're moving to an architecture based on decoupled services
+- Things have changed in the last two years, and it's moving to an architecture based on decoupled services

 ---